RefiloeShabe/AboutMe/README.md

 - 👋 Hi, I’m @RefiloeShabe
-- 👀 I’m interested in data science, mostly machine learning applications in finance.
+- 👀 I’m interested in data science, mostly machine learning applications in finance and telecommunications.
 - 🌱 I’m currently learning how to use incremental reinforcement learning for portfolio optimisation.
-- 💞️ I’m looking to collaborate on machine learning applications in finance.
+- 💞️ I’m looking to collaborate on machine learning applications in various fields.
-- 📫 How to reach me on LinkedIn
+- 📫 How to reach me on LinkedIn: https://www.linkedin.com/in/refiloe-shabe/

 <!---
 RefiloeShabe/RefiloeShabe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.